home-assistant/addons/duckdns/README.md

 This option allows you to override the auto-detection and specify an IPv4 address manually.

+If you specify a URL here, contents of the resource it points to will be fetched and used as the address.
+This enables getting the address using a service like https://api4.ipify.org/ or https://ipv4.wtfismyip.com/text

 ### Option: `ipv6` (optional)

 By default, Duck DNS will auto detect your IPv6 address and use that.
 This option allows you to override the auto-detection and specify an IPv6 address manually.

+If you specify a URL here, contents of the resource it points to will be fetched and used as the address.
+This enables getting the address using a service like https://api6.ipify.org/ or https://ipv6.wtfismyip.com/text

 ### Option: `token`